CodeAndCrux/codeandcrux.github.io/_posts/draft-give-it-a-year.md

 Looking in the mirror now, I know I am not as beautiful as some Hollywood star, but I am certainly not as ugly as I looked when I saw myself in the mirror during those winter months.
 Somehow my view of myself had been drastically distorted.

 I went deep during the winter.
-I went deep.
+I think it was a dark night of the soul.
+I went *deep*.
 I questioned my core beliefs.
 I questioned everything.
 I hated myself.
 I worshipped myself.
 I prayed.
 I screamed.
 I doubted.
 I cried.
 I sang.
 I wrote.

 I think I gained more wisdom than I ever had before.
 I realized that the only things I really cared about were relationships.
 I realized that I know very little, but believe quite a bit.
 I realized that I need nothing.
 There are many things that I want, but I need nothing.
 I realized that I was going to have to spend the rest of my life with myself, and so I would much rather be a kind companion than a disgusted one.